top of page

 Two things have changed this:

-This movie companion has everything you want to know that goes along with the latest big screen adaptation!
+This Movie Companion has everything you want to know that goes along with the latest big screen adaptation!

-Years later, our friend and neighbor kindly gifted her copy of Little Women to my daughter.
+Our friend and neighbor kindly gifted her copy of Little Women to my daughter.
 It's from the 1940's and has gorgeous full color illustrations!

 To see a complete list of Louisa May Alcott's other works, click here!